cybertraining-dsc/reu2022/bio.md

 ## Eric He

-Junyang (Eric) He is a rising second year majoring in Computer Science at the University of Virginia.
-He will receive his B.S. in Computer Science in 2025.
+Junyang (Eric) He completed his first year of study at the University of Virginia majoring in Computer Science.
+He anticipates to receive his B.S. in Computer Science in 2025.
 He is currently a member of the Engineering Student Council and the Chinese Student and Scholars Society at UVA.

 In the summer of 2021, Eric worked as a Data Analyst intern at Nint (Shanghai)